 Spend the day flying like Peter Pan.
-Head to Carleton Lodge in the morning to check in with Ziptrek Ecotours for their Mammoth Tour.
+Head to Carleton Lodge in the morning to check in with Ziptrek Ecotours for their five-hour Mammoth Tour.
 A quick van ride leads to the zipline site tucked on Fitzsimmons Creek in between Whistler and Blackcomb Mountains.
 With instruction from your guides, you’ll strap into your harness and climb a series of stairs to observation and launching platforms.

 Before flying on the first steel cable, the guides will teach you how to slow down in the starfish position and how to streamline into the landing position.
 Gravity feeds the flight, so you can just hang out and enjoy the thrill.
 If gravity does not take you all the way to the dismount tower, guides can pull you in by rope.
 You won’t be left dangling from the cable.

 Guests enjoy Ziptrekking through the treetops above the waters of Fitzsimmons Creek.